George Pérez: Personal life and death

 Pérez was married to Carol Flynn.
 He had no children.
 He had a brother David, and a niece and nephew.

 In October 2013, Pérez revealed that he would soon undergo laser and injection surgeries to address hemorrhaging in his left eye that had effectively made him blind in that eye.
 By the following June, the procedures were not yet completed, but his condition had improved to the point that he was able to resume his work.
 In May 2017, he was admitted to a hospital with chest pains due to a heart attack while traveling to a convention, and had a coronary stent fitted.
 By January 2019, Perez was dealing with multiple health issues, including diabetes and problems with his vision and his heart.

 In December 2021, he revealed that after undergoing surgery for a blockage in his liver, he had been diagnosed with inoperable pancreatic cancer.
 Given a prognosis of 6 to 12 months, he chose not to pursue treatment.
 In early 2022, both DC and Marvel included tributes to him and his work in their comics, and jointly approved a limited-run reprint of the 2003 JLA/Avengers story he illustrated (long tied up by disagreements between the rival publishers), as a benefit for The Hero Initiative.

-Pérez died on May 6, 2022, due to complications from pancreatic cancer.
-His friend Constance Eza wrote the next day that the 67-year-old artist "passed away yesterday, peacefully at home" with his wife Carol and their family by his side.
+Pérez died at his home on May 6, 2022, due to complications from pancreatic cancer.
 An open memorial service was held at MegaCon Orlando on May 22.

+The 2024 film Justice League: Crisis on Infinite Earths was dedicated in his memory.